MarvinWeiss/LevelingAssistant/README.md

 it consists of a print in place dial indicator as well as a holder for it do slip onto the printhead.
-The STLs can be found here on thingiverse: https://www.thingiverse.com/thing:4524389 I'm currently working on a adaption for the holder to fit on Anycubic i3 Mega printers.
+The STLs can be found here on thingiverse: https://www.thingiverse.com/thing:4524389 To always measure at the same spots I developed this piece of software.
+I'm currently working on a adaption for the holder to fit on Anycubic i3 Mega printers.
+I will post it here as whell when I'm done.
 I use the holder with a generic dial indicator from amazon, nothing fancy and it works like a charm.
-To always measure at the same spots I wrote this piece of software.

 ## Installation